 5. Android is still at the start on the road of power consumption optimization.
-Get used to charging your smartphone every night.
+Get used to charge your smartphone every night.

 iOS Platform Overview

 2. Non-detachable battery.
-Apple does not allow users to remove battery or have an extra one.
+Apple does not allow users to remove the battery or have an extra one.

-3. As of December 2011, iPhone still has no support for 4G connection protocol.
+3. As of December 2011, the iPhone still has no support for the 4G connection protocol.